-What you pack in your camera bag when you travel (or at home) will determine the breadth of images you can capture.
-You don’t want to bring the kitchen sink, but you do want to have the right tools to give you the flexibility to be as creative as your imagination allows.
+What you pack in your camera bag when you travel (or at home) will dictate the breadth of images you’ll capture.
+You don’t want to bring the kitchen sink but you do want to have the right tools to give you the flexibility to be as creative as your imagination requires.

-Below are the essential components of my camera kit.
-I don’t bring everything with me on every trip, per se, I usually consider the situation (street, portrait, wildlife) and pack accordingly.
-Below I talk about what I own, plus how and why I use them.
+Below are the essential components of my camera kit, plus some equipment I’ve used and loved but don’t own.
+I don’t bring everything with me on every trip, I usually consider the situation (street, portrait, wildlife) and pack accordingly.
+Below I talk about what I own plus how and why I use them.

 If you have any questions, please don’t hesitate to ask.

 (I have no paid relationships with these brands.
 However, if you buy something using the links below I receive a small percentage of the sale at no additional cost to you.)